rust-lang/book/second-edition/src/ch20-00-final-project-a-web-server.md

 1. Learn a little bit about TCP and HTTP
 2. Listen for TCP connections on a socket
-3. Parse a tiny bit of HTTP requests
+3. Parse a tiny number of HTTP requests
 4. Create a proper HTTP response
 5. Improve the throughput of our server with a thread pool